 Finding them is a treat, and a rush, because at some point in morning, they leaves.
 Bye bye!
 They may or may not reappear the next day?

-Caterpillars, I’ve never seen one.
+I’ve never seen a Desert Orangetip Caterpillar.
 Cech and Tudor report that the caterpillars eat at night.

 Will you be viewing our post of the Desert Orangetip?
 Just 2,000. miles to the west.
 What a rich orange.
 How exactly is that done?